Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 the composite signal uses most of the 16‑bit range.
 Larger values boost the level but may cause clipping.

+The amplitude itself is derived from a simple link budget.
+Each orbit type is assigned a nominal transmit power (about 52 dBm for GEO, 53 dBm for IGSO and 55 dBm for MEO).
+Path loss is computed from the current slant range including a fixed 2 dB atmospheric term.
+The gain factor multiplies this result before limiting to the 16‑bit output range.

 `--noise` adds complex AWGN with the given standard deviation (in 16‑bit sample units).
 The default is `0` (no noise).
 `--seed` specifies the random seed for noise generation.
 The default is `1`.